 Unlike past contact lenses, modern contacts are very well suited for correcting astigmatism.
 They are designed to be slightly off balance, so they will naturally settle on your eye in the correct position to counter the astigmatism.
 Very precise fittings are required, with extra care taken to ensure they maintain proper orientation for all directions the eye can move.
 Rugby players move their heads and eyes quite a bit during a game, and lenses that move too much can cause vision problems at inconvenient moments.

 It's very important to make sure that contact lenses remain comfortable at all times.
 Uncomfortable contacts will be a distraction, and can affect an athlete’s performance.
 They could even cause damage to your eyes.
 Certain environments are more likely to cause discomfort for contact lens wearers, like dusty outdoor conditions, or indoor air conditioning.
 Lenses that have lower levels of surface friction, and are more wettable are much more likely to remain comfortable while in action.

 Like most other types of sporting equipment, contacts need to fit well to perform well.
 The fit of a contact lens will effect comfort, vision, and even eye health.
 A poor fitting lens can cause irritation, and blurred vision.
 Lenses shouldn't be too tight, or too loose.
-If a lens moves too much on the eye, it can cause light scatter, which is most notable in brightly lit environments.
+According to the BCLA (British Contact Lens Association) soft contact lenses are ideal for sport as the move less on the they than RGP lenses and are less likely to be dislodged.
+If a lens moves too much on the eye, it can also cause light scatter, which is most notable in brightly lit environments.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP